AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

 **CheckPoint VM instance interfaces**                             **Description**                          **Inbound Security Group Rule**
 ========================================================         ===============================          ================================
-eth0 (on subnet -Public-FW-ingress-egress-AZ-a)                  Egress or Untrusted interface            Allow ALL eth1 (on subnet -gw-dmz-firewall)                                LAN or Trusted interface                 Allow ALL (Do not change)
+eth0 (on subnet -Public-FW-ingress-egress-AZ-a)                  Egress or Untrusted interface            Allow ALL eth1 (on subnet -dmz-firewall)                                   LAN or Trusted interface                 Allow ALL (Do not change)
 ========================================================         ===============================          ================================